 Chronic diseases, cancer, and anemia

-The benefits of transfusions given to people suffering from chronic or long-term diseases have different life spans.
-One study found people with cancer and anemia experienced significant improvements that lasted for about 15 days.
+One study found that people with cancer and anemia experienced significant improvements from transfusions and that the improvements lasted for about

 Not all blood transfusions are the same.
-The difference is due to what component of blood a person receives.
-The most common types of blood transfusions are:
+The difference lies in what component of blood a person receives.
+The most common types are:

-- whole blood transfusions, which involves all the different components of blood
+- whole blood transfusions, which contain all the components of blood

 - plasma transfusions